translunar/nmatrix/CONTRIBUTING.md

 If you have something more in mind, discuss it in the issue tracker or on [this](https://groups.google.com/forum/#!topic/sciruby-dev/OJxhrGG309o) thread.

+## C/C++ style guide

+This section is a work in progress.
+Add stuff to it whenever you feel that something should be stated explicitly, but isn't.

+* Single statements following a `if`/`while`/`for` etc. should be preferably on the same line and _enclosed within braces_.
+* Use camel_case notation for arguments.
+No upper case.
+* Write a brief description of the arguments that your function receives in the comments directly above the function.
+* Explicitly state in the comments any anomalies that your function might have.
+For example, that it does not work with a certain storage or data type.

 ## Documentation

 There are two ways in which NMatrix is being documented: guides and comments, which are converted with RDoc into the